elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 !!! example "Challenge 3"

     We are a team of several people happily developing a software in a public GitHub repository.
 Since we are not ready to share our code yet, we did not add any license.
-Is this a good way to prevent anyone making copies or use our code?.
+Is this a good way to prevent anyone making copies or use our code?

     ??? danger "Solution"

-        In absence of a license, the code is under exclusive copyright, which means copying or using it comes with a risk of litigations and take-downs, including the very colaborators of the code!
+        In absence of a license, the code is under exclusive copyright, which means copying or using it comes with a risk of litigations and take-downs, including the very collaborators of the code!
 However, in this case, GitHub might be copying your repository and using it as stated in the GitHub Terms and Conditions.
 Any public GitHub repository can be forked by other users.

 >*Narrative*
 >Useful resources:
->- Guides to assist in the election of a license:
+>- Guides to assist in the selection of a license:
 >    - https://choosealicense.com/
 >    - https://www.gnu.org/licenses/license-recommendations.html
 >